Who will be on my care team?

 What is prenatal surgery for spina bifida?

-Midwest Fetal Care Center is one of just a few medical facilities in North American that has an open fetal surgery program, and spina bifida treatment in utero is the major focus of that program.
-Open fetal surgery requires a large and skilled clinical team, such as fetal surgeons, neurosurgeons, maternal fetal medicine specialists and anesthesiologists, among others.
+Midwest Fetal Care Center is one of just a few medical facilities in North America that offers both open and fetoscopic MMC repair surgery.
+These complex procedures require a large and skilled clinical team, such as pediatric surgeons, neurosurgeons, maternal fetal medicine specialists, and anesthesiologists, among others.

 What happens during prenatal surgery for spina bifida?